 This is what people at work need more than ever before.

 Organizations can create diverse neighborhoods in their workplace as a tangible way to communicate their values and shift their culture.
 The workplace can create the same energy and connection people feel sitting in a sidewalk cafe or the same level of solitude they experience in their library or the privacy of their own home.

 Hybrid Needs a Home: Designing Neighborhoods at Work

 Neighborhoods at work, like the ones people live in, are a homebase for people and teams, departments or project teams.
 They include a variety of interconnected spaces that support different types of work, a mixture of uses and the natural flow from one to another.
-They include:

 - Individual spaces assigned to one person or shared amongst the team

 - Collaboration spaces for in-person and virtual interactions that support the different ways people need to come together

 - Places with appropriate privacy for individual heads down work or finding solitude and rejuvenation